rhylanbolt/developerdocs/README.md

 </section>
 <section id="first-api-call" class="doc-section">
 <h1>Your First API Call</h1>
-<p>This guide walks you through making your first Opti-X recommendation request.
+<p>This guide walks you through making your first Personalize recommendation request.
 By the end, you&#39;ll have working code that fetches personalized recommendations.</p>
 <p><strong>Time required</strong>: 15 minutes
 <strong>Prerequisites</strong>: <a href="#prerequisites">Setup checklist completed</a></p>
 <hr>
 <h2>Goal</h2>
-<p>Request personalized recommendations from Opti-X and understand the response.
+<p>Request personalized recommendations from Personalize and understand the response.
 We&#39;ll use a simple curl command, then show implementations in JavaScript and Python.</p>
 <hr>
 <h2>Step 1: Prepare Your Request</h2>
 <p>Gather these values from your setup:</p>